 Much like its restaurants and shops, Maine’s accommodation options are delightfully local in style and include waterfront inns and resorts, chintzy family-owned bed-and-breakfasts and boutique gems overlooking secluded coves.
 In Portland, there’s a selection of well-known properties as well as a few big-name luxury hotels, while up in the Lakes and Mountains region you’ll find rustic lodges, lake-houses and secluded cabins.

 Maine is served by two small international airports – one in Portland and another in Bangor, a city in the Down East region.
 There are also numerous regional, county and municipal airports throughout the state, including Hancock County Airport which is the closest airfield to Acadia National Park.
-Simply contact one of our team and we can arrange everything you need to charter a private jet to Maine.
+Simply contact one of our team and we can arrange everything you need to charter a jet to Maine.